If you did not know about the Jetsons yet, get ready to know about them now!

 Looking at the Characters

-The Jetson family live in Orbit City.
+The Jetson family lives in Orbit City.
 The city’s architecture is rendered in the Googie style, and all homes and businesses are raised high above the ground on adjustable columns.(1)

 George Jetson lives with his family in the Skypad Apartments.
 George commutes to work in an aerocar that resembles a flying saucer with a transparent bubble top.(1)